mooioom/chords-finder/README.md

 # 🎵 Chords Finder

-A web application that analyzes MP3 files and detects the chord progression in real-time! 🎸
+A web application that analyzes MP3 files and detects the chord progression (ffmpeg, madmom, flask)! 🎸

 ## ✨ Features